Graph Neural Networks for Knowledge Enhanced Visual Representation of Paintings: Related Work

 \subsection{Multimodal Representations}

-Recently, multimodal modelling for integrating visual content and semantics has gained a lot of traction.
+Recently, multimodal modeling for integrating visual content and semantics has gained a lot of traction.
 Our work is related to that of \citet{mlgcn}.
 They propose multi-label Graph Convolutional Neural Networks by utilizing a multimodal architecture that jointly learns image representations and object label inter-dependencies using Graph Convolutional Networks~\cite{kipf_graph_cnn}, achieving state-of-the-art performance in object recognition tasks.
 In contrast to that, here we employ recently developed efficient Graph Neural Networks~\cite{chiang2019cluster, graphsage, graphsaint, sign} that can scale to large graphs with thousands of nodes and learn from the semantic relationships between paintings for fine art categorization tasks.

 \citet{context_aware_embeddings} adopt the node2vec~\cite{node2vec} framework and build a directed heterogeneous graph using several artistic properties, such as artist schools, artwork materials and titles to jointly learn visual and contextual representations of fine art.
 They evaluate their proposed method using SemArt~\cite{semantic_art_understanding}.
 In contrast to our work, \citet{context_aware_embeddings} introduce intermediate nodes of other types to encode semantic relations between the paintings and do not directly use the node2vec framework for fine art node classification, but rather employ the graph structure to learn contextualized visual embeddings as in the neural structure learning paradigm \cite{neural_structure_learning}.
-Finally, \citet{hyperlearn} propose HyperLearn, a method that learns hypergraph structures and employ their approach on artist attribution task achieving comparable results to OmniArt benchmark~\cite{strezoski_omniart}, while using only a small portion of labelled data.
+Finally, \citet{hyperlearn} propose HyperLearn, a method that learns hypergraph structures and employ their approach on artist attribution task achieving comparable results to OmniArt benchmark~\cite{strezoski_omniart}, while using only a small portion of labeled data.
+Inspired by this line of research, we explore the potential of recently proposed GNNs originally designed for homogeneous graph structures.
+However, contrary to related work on employing GNNs for fine art analysis, e.g., \cite{hyperlearn, context_aware_embeddings}, we utilize an undirected homogeneous graph structure where we consider only paintings as nodes connected based on a single shared attribute.